octobercms/docs/services-events.md

     });

 <a name="queued-events"></a>
-### Queued events
+### Queued Events

-Firing events can be deferred in [conjunction with queues](../services/queues).
+Firing Events can be deferred in [conjunction with queues](../services/queues).
 Use the `Event::queue` method to "queue" the event for firing but not fire it immediately.

     Event::queue('foo', [$user]);